-The Open Space Land Preservation Fund gives residents a way to take direct, personal action to conserve the country’s shrinking open space.
-Contributors gain the satisfaction of knowing that they are helping to guarantee a legacy of open space and parks in Fairfax County for future generations to appreciate and enjoy.
-With your donation, you’ll be working to protect environmental quality in Fairfax County.
-Donors have helped the county purchase more than 400 acres, among them eight and one-half acres along Sideburn Road in Fairfax that was added to Woodglen Lake Park; 27.9 acres along Old Colchester Road in Lorton, added to Mason Neck West Park and 238 acres along Bull Run Post Office Road in Centreville that was added to Sully Woodlands Park.
+Donors have helped the Park Authority purchase more than 410 acres, among them eight and one-half acres along Sideburn Road in Fairfax that was added to Woodglen Lake Park; 27.9 acres by Old Colchester Road in Lorton that increased Mason Neck West Park; 11.5 acres near Bull Run Post Office Road in Centreville expanded Halifax Point District Park and 238 acres along Bull Run Post Office Road in Centreville that was added to Sully Woodlands Park.

 In addition to acquiring undeveloped land to be preserved as public parks, existing space will be protected and managed provide contiguous habitat, plant conservation and protection of valuable watersheds.

 Please join other like-minded supporters, by making a tax-deductible donation to benefit your natural world today.
 On behalf of the future generations, thank you for your important and time-sensitive donation that will help protect environmental quality in Fairfax County!